AJAX Part 2: Loading Plain Text Data

 Next we need to consider what our script needs to do in order to capture the button trigger event, make the AJAX request and return the text data.
 We'll need to:

-• Call a function from the event listener that will handle the request logic - we'll call it loadText().
+- Call a function from the event listener that will handle the request logic - we'll call it

-• Declare an onload method callback function that determines what should happen when the data is loaded.
+method callback function that determines what should happen when the data is loaded. - Declare an

-• Declare an onerror method callback function to handle any network errors.
+method callback function to handle any network errors. - Call the XMLHttpRequest's

 Phew!
 Don't worry if any of this doesn't make sense just yet - we'll go through it line-by-line in the example.